Ben Hornby

-Ben Hornby (born 18 February 1980) is an Australian former professional rugby league footballer who played in the 2000s and 2010s.
+Ben Hornby (born 18 February 1980) is an Australian professional rugby league coach who is an assistant coach at the South Sydney Rabbitohs in the NRL and a former professional rugby league footballer who played in the 2000s and 2010s.
 An Australia international and New South Wales State of Origin representative back, he captained the St George Illawarra Dragons of the National Rugby League from 2009 until his retirement in 2012.
 Hornby played his entire career with the Dragons, leading them to the 2010 NRL Premiership and becoming their most capped player since the formation of the joint venture club in 1999.
+He was interim head coach at South Sydney during the 2024 NRL season.

 Early life

 Hornby was born in Wollongong, New South Wales, Australia.
 He went to Corrimal Public School and Corrimal High School.

 Playing career

 Hornby began his NRL rugby league career in round 23 of the 2000 NRL season against Penrith which ended in a 42-12 loss at Penrith Stadium.
 In the 2005 NRL season, Hornby played 25 games for St. George Illawarra as they finished second on the table.
 Hornby played in their upset preliminary final loss against the Wests Tigers.
 The following season, Hornby played 27 games for St. George Illawarra as they once again reached another preliminary final with the opponent this time being Melbourne.
 St. George Illawarra would lose the match 24-10.

 Previously a co-captain in 2007, in 2009 coach Wayne Bennett appointed Hornby captain of St. George from the start of the 2009 NRL season.
 Hornby would play 26 games for the club in 2009 as they claimed the Minor Premiership but were eliminated from the finals in straight sets.
 Hornby was selected for Country in the City vs Country match on 8 May 2009.
 However, he did not play in the match after withdrawing with injury.

 On 3 October 2010, Hornby captained St. George Illawarra to their first Premiership in 31 years, when they defeated the Sydney Roosters 32–8 in the 2010 NRL Grand Final.
 He went on to captain the club to victory in the following February's 2011 World Club Challenge against the Wigan Warriors in England.
 Hornby announced his retirement from St. George Illawarra in August 2012 after playing 13 seasons for the club.